ortus-boxlang/boxlang-docs/language/variable-scopes.md

 # Variable Scopes

 In the BoxLang language, there are many persistence and visibility scopes that exist for variables to be placed in.
-These are differentiated by context: in a CFC, in a function, tag, thread or in a template.
+These are differentiated by context: in a class, in a function, tag, thread or in a template.
 All BoxLang scopes are implemented as structures or hash maps of key-value name pairs.
 The default scope for variable storage is called `variables`.
-Thus you can refer variables like this in either CFC or Template context:
+Thus you can refer variables like this in either class or Template context:

 ```javascript
 a = "hello";